Cheapest Countries to Study in Europe in 2025

 • Denmark is at the top of the most innovative economies in the world.

-• Universities in Denmark are characterised by a high degree of informality.
+• Universities in Denmark are characterized by a high degree of informality.

 • Colleges and universities are free and accessible to all residents in Denmark.